Urigo/graphql-modules/docs/introduction/implement-providers.md

 sidebar_label: Implement Providers
 ---

-When your app grows and becomes more complex, you can use **Providers** (it's just a class to implement your resolvers' logic.
+When your app grows and becomes more complex, you can use **Providers** - classes that implement your resolvers' logic.

 You can define a provider and add it to your module.